osprey-dcs/zest/README.md

 I can not include the footprint files because they are not licensed for redistribution.

-## Reference ID map
+## Reference ID mapping

 The reference ID for each component has changed because the KiCad and gEDA manage the hierarchical sheets / subcircuit differently.
-A map of the v1.2 and v1.1 part can be found in the partsub.json.
+A mapping of the v1.2 and v1.1 part reference ID can be found in the partsub.json.

 ## Clone the repo
 ```